‘Loki: Agent of Asgard’ Writer Confirms Loki is Bisexual and Genderfluid

 Yesterday, the news broke that Marvel supervillain and occasional anti-hero Loki has officially been outed as both bisexual and genderfluid.
 This riveting piece of information comes directly from Loki’s new writer and handler, Al Ewing, who wrote in response to a fan question that “Yes, Loki is bi and I’ll be touching on that.
 He’ll shift between genders occasionally as well.”

-What’s surprising is that Marvel has actually allowed for a previously coded-straight character to come out as bisexual.
+What’s surprising about a Marvel writer openly saying that Loki is bisexual is that Marvel has actually allowed for a previously straight-coded character to come out as bi.
 While Marvel boasts several excellent queer characters (two of which, Wiccan and Hulkling, are part of the Young Avengers with Loki), they have rarely reinvented a character as queer, at least in the main continuity.

 You can check out Loki: Agent of Asgard when the first issue drops in early 2014.